Vaccine hesitancy

-Vaccine hesitancy is a delay in acceptance, or refusal of vaccines despite availability and supporting evidence.
-The term covers refusals to vaccinate, delaying vaccines, accepting vaccines but remaining uncertain about their use, or using certain vaccines but not others.
+Vaccine hesitancy is a delay in acceptance or refusal of vaccines despite availability and supporting evidence of effectivity.
+The term also includes accepting vaccines but remaining uncertain about their use or using certain vaccines but not others.
 Although adverse effects associated with vaccines are occasionally observed, the scientific consensus that vaccines are generally safe and effective is overwhelming.
 Vaccine hesitancy often results in disease outbreaks and deaths from vaccine-preventable diseases.
 Therefore, the World Health Organization characterizes vaccine hesitancy as one of the top ten global health threats.

-Vaccine hesitancy is complex and context-specific, varying across time, place and vaccines.
-It can be influenced by factors such as lack of proper scientifically based knowledge and understanding about how vaccines are made or work, as well as psychological factors including fear of needles and distrust of public authorities, a person's lack of confidence (mistrust of the vaccine and/or healthcare provider), complacency (the person does not see a need for the vaccine or does not see the value of the vaccine), and convenience (access to vaccines).
+Vaccine hesitancy is complex and context-specific, varying across time, place, and specific vaccine.
+It can be influenced by factors such as lack of proper scientific-based knowledge and understanding about how vaccines are made or work.
+Other possible factors include a fear of needles, distrust of or lack of confidence in public authorities (including healthcare providers) and/or the vaccine, complacency (the person does not see a need for the vaccine or does not see the value in it), and convenience (access to vaccines).
 It has existed since the invention of vaccination and pre-dates the coining of the terms "vaccine" and "vaccination" by nearly eighty years.

-Although myths, conspiracy theories, misinformation and disinformation spread by the anti-vaccination movement and fringe doctors leads to vaccine hesitancy and public debates around the medical, ethical, and legal issues related to vaccines, there is no serious hesitancy or debate within mainstream medical and scientific circles about the benefits of vaccination.
+Although myths, conspiracy theories, misinformation, and disinformation spread by the anti-vaccination movement and fringe doctors lead to vaccine hesitancy and public debates around the medical, ethical, and legal issues related to vaccines, there is no serious hesitancy or debate within mainstream medical and scientific circles about the benefits of vaccination.

-Opposition to mandatory vaccination may be based on anti-vaccine sentiment, concern that it violates civil liberties or reduces public trust in vaccination, or suspicion of profiteering by the pharmaceutical industry.
+Opposition to mandatory vaccination may be based on anti-vaccine sentiment, concern that it violates civil liberties, reduces public trust in vaccination, or suspicion of profiteering by the pharmaceutical industry.